mdjahidhasan009/DevOps_Note/AWS/aws_rds.md

 - **Caching**: Implement ElastiCache for performance
 - **Serverless**: Consider Aurora Serverless for variable workloads

+# RDS & Aurora

+## RDS & Aurora Restore options

+*   Restoring a RDS / Aurora backup or a snapshot creates a new database

+*   Restoring MySQL RDS database from S3
+    *   Create a backup of your on-premises database
+    *   Store it on Amazon S3 (object storage)
+    *   Restore the backup file onto a new RDS instance running MySQL

+*   Restoring MySQL Aurora cluster from S3
+    *   Create a backup of your on-premises database using Percona XtraBackup
+    *   Store the backup file on Amazon S3
+    *   Restore the backup file onto a new Aurora cluster running MySQL

+## RDS & Aurora Security

+*   At-rest encryption:
+    *   Database master & replicas encryption using AWS KMS – must be defined as launch time
+    *   If the master is not encrypted, the read replicas cannot be encrypted
+    *   To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted
+*   In-flight encryption: TLS-ready by default, use the AWS TLS root certificates client-side
+*   IAM Authentication: IAM roles to connect to your database (instead of username/pw)
+*   Security Groups: Control Network access to your RDS / Aurora DB
+*   No SSH available except on RDS Custom
+*   Audit Logs can be enabled and sent to CloudWatch Logs for longer retention

 # Practical
 ## Practical walkthrough Example 1
 From RDS > Dashboard, click on "Create database".
 It will take you to the "Create database" page.